What Are Common Questions Asked in a Job Interview

 Preparation is non-negotiable.
 Below is an actionable checklist you can follow before any interview.

-- Research the company’s mission, products, and recent news; identify three concrete reasons you want to work there.
+Research the company: mission, recent news, products; identify three concrete reasons you want to work there.

-- Optimize your resume and bring a printed copy; attach a short one-page accomplishments summary if helpful.
+Optimise your résumé and bring a printed copy; attach a one-page accomplishments summary if helpful.

 Use this checklist as a repeatable pre-interview routine.
-If you prefer guided, interactive preparation, an interactive career course can accelerate your practice and give you frameworks to scale performance across roles.https://www.inspireambitions.com/courses/career-confidence-blueprint/
+If you prefer guided, interactive preparation, consider a course, mentorship or practice programme to build your frameworks and confidence.

 Virtual and Panel Interviews

-Start strong: greet each interviewer by name, smile, and use brief physical gestures that show engagement.
-Keep notes to the side but avoid reading them directly.
-If you use slides or a portfolio, share those early and verbalize the agenda for your time.
+For virtual interviews: choose a neutral tidy background, position the camera at eye-level, test audio and lighting.
+Dress professionally—appearance affects mindset as much as perception.
+Greet each interviewer by name, smile, and use brief gestures that show engagement.
+Keep notes off to the side (not reading them directly).
+If you use visuals or slides, share early and clarify the agenda.

 Panel interviews test your ability to manage multiple stakeholders.
-Beforehand, learn who will attend and their roles if possible.
-When answering, begin by addressing the person who asked the question, then briefly engage others by eye contact or a summary sentence that invites input.
-When you don’t know the role of a panel member, ask a one-line clarifying question about what perspective they bring to the discussion.
+Beforehand learn who will attend and their roles if possible.
+When answering: begin by addressing the person who asked the question, then briefly engage others by eye contact or a summarising sentence that invites their viewpoint.
+If you don’t know someone’s role, ask a one-line clarifying question about their perspective.

 Tough Questions: Scripts and Strategies